 The Natural Stocks

 The FAO reports 31% of the world’s fish stocks are overfished, and 58% are fully exploited.
 An excess of fishing effort, lack of foresight in management, and demand for particular species puts pressure on the world’s oceans.
 Seafood that comes from wild-caught stocks often contributes to overfishing.
-Oppositely, the species that can be successful grown through aquaculture help reduce fishing pressure on the natural stocks while still providing food for a growing population.
+In contrast, the species that can be successful grown through aquaculture help reduce fishing pressure on natural stocks while still providing food for a growing population.

 A controversial topic in aquaculture is the use of antibiotics.
 It’s important to note that not every fish farm uses antibiotics.
 An alternative to antibiotics is being tried at a salmon farm in Norway, which keeps just one generation of fish in a single location at a time.
 The World Health Organization identifies this strategy as being ideal, but “If that’s not possible, farmers periodically empty holding areas for fish, disinfect them and leave them empty for a few months.
 Such methods help prevent cross-contamination between old and new generations” (WHO, 2015).
 Others have tried introducing smaller fish to eat pests off the larger fish as a non-antibiotic means of health treatment.